gnowledge/nodeBook/Federated-NodeBook.md

     -   Ensure all file I/O is scoped to the user's directory.

 3.  **Formalize the API:**
-    -   Define clear API endpoints for all frontend actions.
+    -   Define clear API endpoints for all frontend actions, ensure they are OpenAPI complaint with proper validation of Request and Response based on the structure defined in models.
     -   Update the frontend to use `fetch` or a similar library for all communication with the backend, removing any direct backend module imports.

 4.  **Create Docker Configuration:**
     -   Write a `Dockerfile` to build the production-ready image.
-    -   Write a `docker-compose.yml` for simplified deployment.
+    -   Write a `docker-compose.yml` for simplified deployment, this version unlike the dev version should have nginx with ssl layer (letsencrypt)

 5.  **Update Electron Wrapper:**
     -   Modify the `main.js` script to manage the lifecycle of the backend child process.